BillyDM/awesome-audio-dsp/DSP_PLAYGROUNDS.md

   - Uses the [`Rust`] programming language, so it is not for those who are beginners to coding.
 However, the library itself does not require advance Rust skills.
   - Relatively new and experimental project.
   - Free and open-source.
+- [`Maximilian.js`]
+  - Javascript bindings to the Maximilian DSP library.
+  - Javascript can be great for those who are just learning to code, and it can be ran inside a web browser.
+  - Free and open source.

 [`Reaktor 6`]: https://www.native-instruments.com/en/products/komplete/synths/reaktor-6/
 [`Alpha Forever`]: https://www.afmodular.com/